Opinion | Our common culture is collapsing

 Of course, these same forces are at work in the cultural space commonly called “news.”
 At the zenith of mass communication, the three major television networks produced nearly identical evening news programs.
 These, in turn, served as a mutual basis for political argument and competition.
 Today, while the network offerings remain largely unchanged, “news” is available on cable and the Internet tailored to individual tastes.
 There is progressive news, nationalist news, conservative news and so on.
 Once a person finds a congenial source, it is possible to snuggle under that blanket and shut out alternatives.
 The argument becomes the starting point; there is no mutual foundation.

-There are signs that the splintering of culture may have limits, and that those limits may be approaching.
+There are signs that the splintering of culture might have limits, and that those limits might be approaching.
 As Paul Farhi recently observed in The Post, though audiences are scattered, there remains a hunger for common experiences.
 Fewer people consume the Olympics in long, narrated blocks of time on network television.
 But millions curate their own Olympics from selections posted to YouTube or TikTok.
 The fact that viewership was low for, say, the men’s figure skating competition doesn’t mean that the nation is unaware of Nathan Chen and his extraordinary athleticism.

 Perhaps Americans will learn, in a similar way, to curate a new set of starting points for our political debates.
 In the meantime, we have a Super Bowl to watch together.